 If you are going through a New Jersey divorce, you will likely confront issues regarding alimony, and our Somerset County alimony lawyer is here to help.
 Alimony, also called spousal support or spousal maintenance, involves court-ordered financial support by one former spouse awarded to the other.
 Alimony is typically a contested issue, and whether you are seeking to receive payments or are facing an obligation to make payments, it is vital to have a strong legal voice in your corner defending your financial stake.
 Contact Katherine K. Wagner, Attorney At Law to learn more about how alimony works in New Jersey and how our experienced firm can assist you.

 Somerset County family law attorney Katherine K. Wagner has decades of experience representing men and women on both sides of alimony disputes.
 Ms. Wagner understands the complicated and emotionally charged nature of alimony issues and prides herself on serving her clients’ individual needs with care, dedication, and support.

 Just like other aspects of divorce in New Jersey, there are several statutory kinds of alimony.
 New Jersey courts will determine which type of alimony to award, as well as the amount and duration of the alimony to award, in light of a variety of factors, including:

 - The length of the marriage

-- The difference in educational levels
+- The difference in educational levels between the spouses

 Alimony vs. Child Support